 The worldwide tablet market declined by 7 per cent year-on-year in the second quarter of 2015 with shipments totalling 44.7 million units.

 LG Electronics said sales in its mobile unit were flat in the second quarter and smartphone shipments declined.
 The company's mobile unit hit a snag despite the introduction of its latest flagship smartphone, the G4, which went on sale in the U.S. in early June after being introduced in April.

-How did the wireless industry perform in the second quarter of 2014?
-Check here throughout the second-quarter earnings report season for full earnings reports from the wireless industry's carriers, handset makers, equipment suppliers and others.
+How did the wireless industry perform in the second quarter of 2015?
+In this earnings summary, we list results from the wireless industry's carriers, handset makers, equipment suppliers and others.